MicrosoftDocs/windows-dev-docs/hub/apps/design/input/radialcontroller-walkthrough.md

 Now let's add the code required to enable **RadialController** access to our controls.

 1. Open the MainPage_Basic.xaml.cs file.
-2. Find the code marked with the title of this step ("// Step 4: Basic RadialController menu customization").
+2. Find the code marked with the title of this step: `// Step 4: Basic RadialController menu customization`.
 3. Uncomment the following lines:
     - The [Windows.UI.Input](/uwp/api/windows.ui.input) and [Windows.Storage.Streams](/uwp/api/windows.storage.streams) type references are used for functionality in subsequent steps:

         ```csharp
         // Using directives for RadialController functionality.
         using Windows.UI.Input;
         ```

     - These global objects ([RadialController](/uwp/api/windows.ui.input.radialcontroller), [RadialControllerConfiguration](/uwp/api/windows.ui.input.radialcontrollerconfiguration), [RadialControllerMenuItem](/uwp/api/windows.ui.input.radialcontrollermenuitem)) are used throughout our app.

         ```csharp
         private RadialController radialController;
         private RadialControllerConfiguration radialControllerConfig;